Bigg Boss OTT (Hindi season 3): Guest appearances

+Day 40: Meet Bros, Shibani Kashyap, Sanju Rathod, Nikhita Gandhi & Nakash Aziz; For the live concert.

+Grand Finale: Day 43; Shehnaaz Gill, Shivangi Khedkar, Shahid Raza, Lalita Basra and Shafa Naeem Khan; To support their housemates.

+Rajkummar Rao and Shraddha Kapoor: To promote their movie Stree 2.

+Ayaan Agnihotri, Payal Dev and Aditya Dev: To promote their song Party Fever.

 Reception

 The series premiere episode was reviewed by Grace Cyril for Times Now.
 She wrote, "Once a powerhouse of entertainment, this season seems to have started on dull note.
 The High-voltage drama fell flat largely, making it a snooze fest."

 Pratidin Time wrote, "While Kapoor exuded his signature suave charm, attempts to engage the audience fell short, perhaps due to peculiar editing choices that diluted the impact, evident in the disjointed laughter track.
 Even the introduction of the first contestant, the Vada Pav Girl, lacked the anticipated punch."